Mikhalevich/iowatcher/README.md

 # iowatcher
-This library notifies about progress about reading/writing operations
+This library notifies progress about reading/writing operations